 Father Raj is also equally passionate about growing produce and constantly experiments with new plants.
 He has recently planted a popular variety of cardamom called Njallani.

-He celebrated his latest birthday with the noble act of planting 50 avocado trees which are in addition to the several of them already growing on the property.
+He celebrated his latest birthday with the noble act of planting 50 fruit trees (that included avocado and figs), which are in addition to the several of them already growing on the property.
 Bounteously producing fruit, these trees are the highlight of the place and the fruiting season was one of the main reasons that I hastened to visit, despite my hectic schedule 😀

 Another abundant and generous tree found here is the jackfruit and the varieties that I tasted were sweeter than sugar!!!